 Use This Cover Letter Template to Apply for a Job

-The following cover letter template lists the information you need to include in the cover letter you submit with your resume.
+Take a look at the following cover letter template, which lists the information you need to include in the cover letter you submit with your resume.
 Use the template as a guideline to create customized cover letters to send to employers.
 Plus, read on for tips on how to use a cover letter template effectively.

 Tips for Using a Cover Letter Template